coffeeshakez/webtek/README.txt

 Validating forms: Used "required" on the "Contact us"-form, both Name and Email is required to press the submit-button.
 Also used the email-type, so the email-input from the user has to be on the form: "something@somthing" or "some@some.com".

 Javascript: Javascript is being used to make the dropdown-menu from the navigationbar.
 It's also being used to make the canvas at the "About"-page.
+We have used Javascript to check the date and to display the correct daily offer.
 Lastly it's being used to read the XML-file, and view it in the correct containers.
 The script files has been separated some, to make it more readable, and to make it tidy when going through the files.
 We also used Javascript for sorting products after category.